TeamADAPT/ADAPTbaby/BABES_ADAPTbaby_Progress.md

 - Responsive design for various screen sizes
 - Proper error handling and logging
 - Secure API key management
-- Successful integration with multiple AI providers
+- Successful integration with multiple AI providers, including GitHub Models

 ## Next Steps

 1. Review and stage all modified files across the project
 2. Commit changes with descriptive commit messages
 3. Update documentation to reflect all recent changes and new features
-4. Continue testing and refining the multi-model support implementation
+4. Continue testing and refining the multi-model support implementation, especially for GitHub Models
 5. Implement user authentication and session management
 6. Develop comprehensive unit tests to ensure system reliability
 7. Optimize performance for handling multiple users and tasks simultaneously